digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 of the transaction).

 There is only a bounded relationship between these times, ensuring that the `ledger time` must be in a pre-defined bound around the `record time`.
-The tolerance is defined on the synchronizer as a synchronizer parameter, known to all participants:
+The tolerance is defined on the sync domain as a sync domain parameter, known to all participants:

 .. code-block:: bash

    canton.domains.mydomain.parameters.ledger-time-record-time-tolerance

-The bounds are symmetric in Canton, so the Canton synchronizer parameter ``ledger-time-record-time-tolerance`` equals the ``skew_min`` and ``skew_max`` parameters from the ledger model.
+The bounds are symmetric in Canton, so the Canton sync domain parameter ``ledger-time-record-time-tolerance`` equals the ``skew_min`` and ``skew_max`` parameters from the ledger model.

 .. note::

-   Canton does not support querying the time model parameters via the ledger API, as the time model is a per-synchronizer property and this cannot be properly exposed on the respective ledger API endpoint.
+   Canton does not support querying the time model parameters via the ledger API, as the time model is a per-sync domain property and this cannot be properly exposed on the respective ledger API endpoint.

 Checking that the `record time` is within the required bounds is done by the validating participants and is visible to everyone.
 The sequencer does not know the `ledger time` and therefore cannot perform